 - are African-American, Native American, Native Alaskan, Hispanic, Asian-American, or Native Hawaiian

-- have had a baby with a birth weight more than 9 pounds
+- have had a baby with a birth weight of more than 9 pounds

 - have had gestational diabetes